 Looking for a new Store Manager position?
-You are not the only one, which means it’s important to stand out by making your store manager resume fresh, targeted, and a notch above the rest.
+Then it’s important to stand out by making your store manager resume fresh, targeted, and a notch above the rest!

 1. Contact Information: